turinglife/MLPI/lectures/lec2/lec2_markov.md

 . . .

-- Solve the optimal value of $p$ that maximizes the absolute spectral gap.
+- Solve the optimal value of $p$ that maximizes the *conductance*.

 . . .

-- If $n$ is even, and we allow the chain to jump from $x$ to its *opposite* state with probability $q$ and thus the probability of staying at $x$ is $1 - 2p - q$.
-When's the absolute spectral gap?
+- If we allow the chain to jump from $x$ to its *opposite* state with probability $q$ and thus the probability of staying at $x$ is $1 - 2p - q$.
+What's the conductance now?

 - Solve the optimal setting of $p$ and $q$.